 The simplest way to use an eMake annotation file is to load it into ElectricInsight.
-This program allows the user to see a graphical representation of the build, search the annotation file for interesting patterns, and perform sophisticated build analysis using its built-in reporting tools.
+This tool lets you see a graphical representation of the build, search the annotation file for interesting patterns, and perform sophisticated build analysis using its built-in reporting tools.